tomzx/blog.tomrochette.com-content/agi/senses/article.md

 ## Things to explore
 * When did the senses appear?
 For what purpose?
 * Is it more tiring to listen to someone from one hear than from both (stereo vs mono)?
+* We may be perceptually bounded by our sense organs (eyes accepting only a range of light frequencies, ears only accepting a range of sound frequencies) but the cortex could potentially support processing a wider range of information
+* What would happen if someone plugged optic fiber (artificial) in someone optic fiber/nerve (natural)?

 # Overview
 Considering the finite architecture of the brain, we can postulate a few things: